Undergraduate Programs

 Training in spatial analysis, social and environmental systems, and geospatial techniques gives students a competitive edge for starting careers in both the public or private sectors.

-Undergraduate students may pursue a B.A. or B.S. in Geography, a B.S. in Geographic Information Science & Technology, or a B.S. in Environmental Science.
-Each of these programs offer learning tracks or specialization areas that can be used to customize degrees to student interests and career objectives.
-These individual programs are also designed to accelerate completion of powerful dual-degree experiences.
+Undergraduate students may pursue three degree options including a B.A. or B.S. in Geography, B.A. or B.S. in Geography: Pre-Planning Option, or B.S. in Geographic Information Science & Technology.
+Each program offer learning tracks or specialization areas that can be used to customize a degree to your interests and individual career objectives.
+These majors are also designed to accelerate completion of powerful dual-degree experiences, including the interdisciplinary B.S. in Environmental Science.

-Undergraduates studying nearly any discipline can also strengthen their degrees with a Geography Minor, Natural Resources and Environmental Sciences Secondary Major, and/or a Geographic Information Systems Certificate.
+Undergraduates studying nearly any discipline can further strengthen their K-State degrees with a Geography Minor, Natural Resources and Environmental Sciences Secondary Major, and/or a Geographic Information Systems Certificate.